MstrZhang/system-design/concepts.md

 - **availability**: every read receives a response (non-error response) but no guarantee that it is the most recent version
 - **partition tolerance**: the system continues to operate despite an arbitrary number of messages being dropped (or delayed) in the event of a network failure

-we need to make a software tradeoff between consistency and availbility:
+we need to make a software tradeoff between consistency and availability:

 - **CP** (optimizing for consistency)